I've broken down the ingredients below! Let's create your perfect suite!

 Liners are magical; they bring everything together and elevate your entire invitation suite.
 I like to use photographs from gorgeous engagement sessions, custom wedding crests, watercolor patterns, floral designs... the sky is the limit.
 Envelope liners will definitely take your design to the next level.

 A suite is a compilation of all the pieces that make up your wedding invitations.
 Some suites are more basic, and other suites are more involved, with details inserts, liners, calligraphed envelopes, belly bands, wax seals, etc. The important thing to remember is that you will need one suite per party, not per guest.

-Traditionally, inserts held information regarding hotel accommodations, attire, and registry details.
+Traditionally, inserts held info regarding hotel accommodations, attire, and registry details.
 Now, so much of this is hosted on your wedding website that an insert pointing guests to your url often does the trick!
-You can also use inserts to invite guests to bonus events, like a welcome cocktail party, rehearsal dinner, farewell brunch, etc.
+You can also use inserts to invite guests to bonus events, like a welcome cocktail party, farewell brunch, etc.

 Another often-forgotten piece of the puzzle is the act of actually putting it it all together.
 Assembly includes lining envelopes, stamping them, organizing pieces, stuffing and sealing them up for mailing, and hand-cancelling at the post office!
 This can be a time-sucker; consider adding assembly services to your proposal if your schedule doesn't allow for it!

 Postage not only plays a fun role in design, but also in your bottom line, so don't forget to budget for it!
 And, remember that you'll need postage for your RSVP envelopes so that your guests don't have to worry about it.
 Custom postage is another great opportunity to personalize, or you can find stamps on USPS.com!
 Order in advance!

 Some words to know that may help along the way!